-For Other Securities where the market comparable companies' approach is used, a significant increase or decrease in the EBITDA, revenue or net income multiples in isolation could result in a materially different fair value measurement, respectively.
+For Other Securities, the market comparable companies' approach is used based on valuation multiples as of December 31, 2020 and 2019.
+A significant increase or decrease in the EBITDA, revenue or net income multiples in isolation could result in a materially different fair value measurement, respectively.
 Included within Other Securities is also the Company's membership investment in DTCC, which is valued based on statements received from DTCC.